 - Call or mail a friend you haven’t spoken to in a long time.
 Don’t forget to send your best wishes to them.

-- Write a gratitude letter to someone that helped you or taught you a great life lesson, even when you didn’t ask for it.
+- Write a gratitude letter to someone that helped you or taught you an important life lesson, even when you didn’t ask for it.
 Read it to him or her.

-- Try to establish new friendships, start conversations with new people with some interesting topics already in mind.
+- Try to establish new friendships.
+Start conversations with new people, perhaps with some interesting topics already in mind.
 Be courageous!

-- Family is very important, tell them you appreciate them and love them.
-Try expressing physical emotions to them (give them hugs, for example).
+- Family is very important.
+Tell your family that you appreciate them and love them.
+Try expressing physical emotions to them (by giving hugs, for example).

-- Ask for help when you need it and offer your help too if you think someone would appreciate it.
+- Ask for help when you need it.
+Offer your help if you think someone else would appreciate it.

-- What has been difficult in life to go through?
-How did it help you in becoming who you are now?
-Share it with someone.
+- What have been some difficult experiences in your life?
+How did they help you in becoming who you are now?
+Consider sharing your answers with someone.

 - When was the last time you couldn’t sleep because you were so excited?
-Try to find the reason why that exciting moment had meaning for you.
+Try to remember the reason why that exciting moment had meaning for you.

-- Lets imagine that you have just a year left to live.
-What would you like to do?
+- Imagine that you have only one year left to live.
+What would you do with your time?

 - Aim to learn something new every day.

-- Become good at something you like and try sharing your knowledge with loved ones.
+- Become good at something you like to do and share your knowledge with others.

-The Wellbeing and Resilience Centre & Mind and Brain at the South Australian Health & Medical Research Institute (SAHMRI) believe that it is also possible to achieve a PERMA PLUS model with the following:
+Experts at the Wellbeing and Resilience Centre at the South Australian Health & Medical Research Institute believe that it is also possible to achieve a PERMA PLUS model with the following additions:

-Exercising improves your mental health, increases happiness, and gives you a sense of accomplishment each time.
+Exercising improves mental health, increases happiness, and provides a sense of accomplishment.

-Eating healthy is important for mental health, too.
-Research shows that a healthy diet lowers depression and diets high in fresh fruit and leafy greens increases self-control and emotion regulation.
+Eating healthy is crucial for mental health.
+Research shows that eating a healthy diet lowers depression, and that diets high in fresh fruit and leafy greens increase self-control and emotion regulation.

 Rest is important.
-Sleep deprivation reduces your ability to learn, immune function, metabolism, and memory.
+Sleep deprivation reduces one’s ability to learn and negatively affects immune function, metabolism, and memory.

-Two well accepted and readily applied theories of well-being are Martin Seligman’s PERMA model discussed above and Carol Ryff’s six-factor model.
+In addition to the PERMA model, another well-accepted and readily applied theory of well-being is Carol Ryff’s six-factor model.
 Before we dive into the specifics, it is important to note two underlying notions that these models share:

 Ryff’s Model of Psychological Well-Being

-Carol Ryff, a psychologist and professor at the University of Wisconsin – Madison, developed her six-factor model of well-being in the late 1980s and 90s.
-Since then, the model has gained tremendous attention and is still being used extensively.
-Her research has settled on the following six dimensions, the major components of well-being:
+Pyschologist Carol Ryff developed her six-factor model of well-being in the late 1980s and early 1990s.
+Since then, the model has become widely used.
+Her research has described six factors as the major components of well-being:

-Self-acceptance, whether in the past or present, entails awareness of one’s good qualities and acknowledgement and forgiveness of the bad.
+Self-acceptance, whether in the past or present, entails awareness of one’s good qualities, along with acknowledgement and forgiveness of one’s less-desirable qualities.

 2. Positive relations with others

 This component is the health of one’s interpersonal life.
-The ability to love and empathise is essential for this component.
+The ability to love and empathize is essential for this component.

-Autonomy refers to the degree of independence in one’s decision-making and how one acts in the face of social and cultural norms.
+Autonomy refers to the degree of independence one has in decision-making and how one acts in the face of social and cultural norms.